Year 3 is the first year of Lower Key Stage 2.

 You can read the induction booklet for Year 3 here.

-Our topic theme this term is The Rocking Romans.
+Our topic for the Summer Term is The Rocking Romans.

 Dates and News

-- Thursday 7th June: Secondary School Transfer meeting at 5.30pm in the Middle Hall.
-Read the letter here.
+- Wednesday 12th June - Secondary School Transfer Meeting at 5.30pm in the Middle Hall.

 - We encourage children to bring in a named water bottle so that they may drink water in class